inQWIRE/SQIR/README.md

 ### extraction

 Code to extract unitary optimizations to OCaml (Extraction.v and extract.sh) and parse OpenQASM files into SQIR.
-Also contains pre-extracted versions of VOQC's optimizations (ExtractedCode.ml and ExtractedCode.mli).
+Also contains pre-extracted versions of VOQC's optimizations.

 ### benchmarks